gitkraken/gitkraken-client-docs/gitkraken-client/pushing-and-pulling.md

 ### Pull (fast-forward if possible)
 _Pull (fast-forward if possible)_ fetches any updates on the remote branch, then attempts to _fast-forward_ the local branch.
 If a _fast-forward_ is not possible, a _merge_ will be performed.

-This is the default option for new GitKraken Client users.
+This is the default option for new GitKraken Desktop users.

 <figure class='figure center'>
     <img src='/wp-content/uploads/example-pull-ff.png'>